CLARIAH/virtuoso-quad-log/README.md

 <i><small>The above image shows the quad-logger, the graph-splitter and the resourcesync-generator
 in their environment.
 The Virtuoso server is instructed to log its transactions in log files.
-The quad-logger interacts
+The **quad-logger** interacts
 with the Virtuoso server by means of the Interactive SQL interface.
 It reads the transaction logs and transforms them to rdf-patch formatted files.
-The graph-splitter
+The **graph-splitter**
-subdivides the N-Quads found in these rdf-patch files along graph iri.
-N-Quads are stored again in rdf-patch files and grouped in folders.
-The folder names are the base64 translation of the graph iri.
+will subdivide the N-Quads in these rdf-patch files into other rdf-patch files grouped in folders per graph iri.
+Folder names are the base64 translation of the graph iri.
+If a subdivision along graph iri is not nescesary or not wanted, the graph-splitter can be left out of the chain.
-The resourcesync-generator
+The **resourcesync-generator**
 bundles the rdf-patch files in zip-files and publishes them in accordance with the Resource Sync Framework.
 In case N-Quads are subdivided along graph iri, each folder will be represented as a distinct set of resources.